 Surrender to the much slower pace of a different world on your private houseboat cruise around the palm-fringed lagoons, channels and backwaters of easy-going Kerala ― a blissful place for a honeymoon.
 Here, calmly drift past rice fields, temples and sleepy villages.
 Glide through the placid waters of the vast and captivating Vembanad Lake, visit local landmarks and stretch your legs on village walks.
 Take a guided tour of Kochi City, known as the “Queen of the Arabian Sea”.

 All excursions are on a private basis, by means of private transportation, and accompanied by an expert private guide, with the exception of the West Bengal Hooghly River cruise which is on a small-group, shared basis.

 Your land and water-based accommodations have been chosen to reflect the historical and traditional influences of the two regions that you will be journeying through.
-The Bengal Ganga is an intimate Indian riverboat reminiscent of the colonial ships used by the Viceroys of British India.
+The Kalaw Pandaw resembles an upscale version of the colonial-style ships of the past, all decked out in teak and brass and an elegant air reminiscent of the bygone days of the British Raj.
 Your Spice Coast Houseboat is a stately floating hotel, adapted from a ‘Kettuvallam’, a traditional vessel used for carrying cargoes of rice and spice through the Kerala waterways.
 The Brunton Boatyard boutique hotel, in the historic Fort Cochin area, is a restored period building with interiors inspired by an eclectic but tasteful blend of English, Portuguese and Dutch influences.

-This two-center, 13-day luxury tour offers the perfect way for couples or honeymooners—or indeed solo travelers, families or groups with some tailoring of the accommodations—to explore two completely different regions of India.
+This two-center, 15-day luxury tour offers the perfect way for couples or honeymooners—or indeed solo travelers, families or groups with some tailoring of the accommodations—to explore two completely different regions of India.